Harrison station (PATH): Reconstruction

-The area around the station has been undergoing redevelopment since the early 2000s.
+The area around the station has undergone redevelopment since the early 2000s.
 The first phase of a mixed-use development called Harrison Station opened in December 2011.
 Meanwhile, the Port Authority began reconstructing the station in 2009.
-The $256 million project essentially rebuilt the station because the original structures's architecture could not easily be updated.
-The station will feature longer and wider platforms to allow 10-car trains; street-level-to-platform elevators within the platform extensions, in compliance with the Americans with Disabilities Act of 1990; and architectural modifications to its appearance.
-Funding for this project is provided by a portion of the March 2008 toll and fare hike, which increased the overall spending budget of the corporation.
+The $256 million project essentially rebuilt the station because the original structure's architecture could not easily be updated.
+The station has longer and wider platforms to allow 10-car trains; street-level-to-platform elevators within the platform extensions, in compliance with the Americans with Disabilities Act of 1990; and architectural modifications to its appearance.
+Funding for this project was provided by a portion of the March 2008 toll and fare hike, which increased the overall spending budget of the corporation.
 In 2011, the Port Authority began acquiring real property in preparation for construction.

 In 2012, a parking garage opened adjacent to the Newark-bound platform and the entrance/exit was rebuilt with a modern, glass walled enclosure.
 A new staircase facing the opposite direction from the original goes down to a small plaza with bike racks outside the garage.
 The major reconstruction was approved on March 28, 2012, and construction started in January 2013.
 The Port Authority had originally planned to finish construction by April 2017.
 The start of construction was celebrated by Gov. Chris Christie, Mayor Raymond McDonough and Port Authority Executive Director Bill Baroni on August 16, 2013.
 The completion target was tentatively moved to 2018, and settling a required right-of-way renewal agreement with Amtrak may delay the completion further.
 Work on the station continued even in the absence of an agreement.
-The renovation and expansion of the station will also accommodate large crowds of spectators taking the PATH for sporting events held at nearby Red Bull Arena, home of Major League Soccer (MLS) club New York Red Bulls.
+The renovation and expansion of the station will also accommodate large crowds of spectators taking the PATH for sporting events held at nearby Sports Illustrated Stadium, home of Major League Soccer (MLS) club New York Red Bulls.